-The following courses are offered each Winter Term through the Isabella Cannon Global Education Center.
+The following courses are offered during Winter Term through the Isabella Cannon Global Education Center.
 They are arrangdd according to their development and association with the program. with Ghana: West African History and Culture being our oldest program.
 Students may also enroll in existing semester-long exchange programs, or consult the Isabella Cannon GEC staff to design their own study abroad experience.

 This course is an exploration of Ghana's history, literature and culture.
 Students will experience life in modern Ghana while gaining an appreciation of the country's rich past.
 The course will integrate lectures by Ghanaian university faculty with visits to fascinating sites throughout the country.

 Students will learn about the powerful Asante state, the tragic Atlantic slave trade, Ghana's contemporary history and the challenges facing Africa today.
 They can expect to discuss an African novel with a Ghanaian professor, attend a traditional ceremony with village elders, visit craftsmen who make kente cloth, teach a class at a local school, walk across a rope bridge above a rainforest and marvel at elephants while hiking through the bush.

 Barbados: Culture, Sport and Media - GBL 245-IS